thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_FS_Module.desc.md

 - `element.appendChild()`
 - `element.removeChild()`

-Instead, Node.js programs are only concerned with operating system tasks using functions like:
+Instead, Node.js programs are only concerned with operating system tasks using functions like the following.

 - `fs.readFile()`
 - `fs.writeFile()`